 The basic method to proceed from there is the {\em algebraic approach} to constraint satisfaction problems.
 Here, one studies certain sets of operations (known as {\em polymorphisms}) instead of analysing the constraints themselves.
 An important tool to work with polymorphisms over infinite domains is Ramsey theory.
 In this paper, we need a Ramsey result for rooted trees due to Leeb~\cite{Lee-vorlesungen-ueber-pascaltheorie}, for proving that polymorphisms behave canonically on large parts of the domain (in the sense of Bodirsky \& Pinsker~\cite{BP-reductsRamsey}), and this allows us to perform a simplified combinatorial analysis.

 Interestingly, all phylogeny problems that can be solved in polynomial time fall into one class and can be solved by the same algorithm.
-This algorithm is a considerable extension of the algorithm by Bodirsky \& Mueller~\cite{ASSU} for the rooted triple consistency problem.
-It solves repeatedly systems of linear Boolean equations to decide satisfiability of a phylogeny problem from this class.
+This algorithm is a considerable extension of the algorithm by Bodirsky \& Mueller~\cite{phylo-long} for the rooted triple consistency problem.
+It repeatedly solves systems of linear Boolean equations to decide satisfiability of a phylogeny problem from this class.
 An illustrative example of a phylogeny problem that can be solved in polynomial time by our algorithm, but not the algorithms from~\cite{ASSU,phylo-long}, is the following computational problem: the input is a 4-uniform hypergraph with vertex set $V$; the question is whether there exists a rooted tree $T$ with leaf set $V$ such that for every hyperedge in the input $T$ has two disjoint subtrees that each contain precisely two of the vertices of the hyperedge.

 All phylogeny problems that cannot be solved by our algorithm are NP-complete.
-But our results are stronger than this complexity dichotomy, and we in fact prove a universal-algebraic dichotomy statement for a large class of infinite structures (Theorem~\ref{thm:main}), which is of independent interest in the study of homogeneous structures and their polymorphism clones.
-In this respect, the situation is similar as previous classifications for CSPs where the constraints are first-order definable over the order of the rationals $({\mathbb Q};<)$ from~\cite{tcsps-journal}, or the random graph~\cite{BodPin-Schaefer}.
-However, this is the first time that the classification is directly stated in terms of \emph{(continuous) clone homomorphisms}.
-In comparison to these previous works, the dichotomy we present here is easier to state (there is just one tractable class), but harder to prove with the existing methods.
-As such, our dichotomy prevents an important test-case for potentially much wider classifications of CSPs of homogeneous structures.
+Our results are stronger than this complexity dichotomy, though, and we prove that every phylogeny problem satisfies a universal-algebraic dichotomy statement that holds for a large class of infinite structures (Theorem~\ref{thm:main}), which is of independent interest in the study of homogeneous structures and their polymorphism clones.
+In this respect, the situation is similar to previous classifications for CSPs where the constraints are first-order definable over the order of the rationals $({\mathbb{Q}};<)$ from~\cite{tcsps-journal}, or the random graph~\cite{BodPin-Schaefer}.
+In comparison to these previous works, the dichotomy we present here is easier to state (there is just one tractable class), but harder to prove with existing methods: in particular, unlike the situation for constraints that are first-order definable over the random graph~\cite{BodPin-Schaefer}, the polymorphisms that characterise the tractable cases cannot be chosen to be canonical (in the sense of Bodirsky \& Pinsker~\cite{BP-reductsRamsey}) on the entire domain.
+As such, our dichotomy provides an important test case for potentially much wider classifications of CSPs of homogeneous structures.